 At the Centre for Health and Wellbeing our philosophy for care reflects the reality that true healing involves much more than simply managing physical symptoms.
+Many health conditions can be treated using Integrative medicine.

 Our purpose is to identify and re-balance the underlying causes of ill health in the body, mind and spirit so that we can all live to our full potential.